 What should I expect from my first visit with a Naturopathic Doctor (ND)?

-You can expect an initial one hour consultation visit with the doctor.
+You can expect an initial 90 minute consultation visit with the doctor.
 The doctor will discuss your past medical history, your concerns, and your current health status.
 Listening to and understanding the individual patient is the fundamental basis of naturopathic medicine.
 This approach allows for individualized treatment, rather than a one size fits all approach to patient care.

 How will a Naturopathic Doctor treat my condition?